ArthurSonzogni/chromiumos-platform2/bootlockbox/README.md

 # Bootlockbox

-This directory contains source code and documentation for the bootlockbox daemon.
+This directory is for the bootlockbox daemon.